Total Complaints

 NISSAN MURANO · model year

-58 NHTSA complaints, 2 crash reports, and 2 active recalls for this specific cohort.
+58 NHTSA complaints, 2 crash reports, and 2 recall campaigns listed for this cohort.
+A VIN lookup is required to determine whether a specific vehicle has an unrepaired recall.

 NHTSA overall rating